 Hunting in WyomingNov 032016

-The area has an abundance of animals like whitetail and mule deer and pronghorn antelope; in fact, Wyoming has more antelope (specifically, the North American pronghorn) than anywhere on the continent.
+These areas are renowned for its variety of wildlife, including some of the area’s best big game hunting opportunities.
+In this picturesque area, elk, moose, bighorn sheep, bison, mule and whitetail deer, mountain goat, antelope, black bear, and even wolves can be scoped and targeted.
+Also having an abundance of animals like whitetail, mule deer, and pronghorn antelope; in fact, Wyoming has more antelope (specifically, the North American pronghorn) than anywhere on the continent.
 Mule deer are also the state’s most populous and sought-after deer.
 These graceful and agile deer can be found in the mountains or creek beds, so hunters have a variety of backdrops from which to choose when hunting mule deer.

 However, the state has a limit for hunting animals like bighorn sheep, mountain goats, and bison.
 Receiving a bighorn sheep tag is comparable to winning the lottery; the odds in a random draw are typically less than 1 percent, and once a hunter receives this license, he or she must wait five years to re-apply.
 Similarly, drawing for a mountain goat tag requires a lot of luck, and hunting either of these animals requires a person to hike or climb in high elevations and often steep terrain.
 In order to hunt bison in Wyoming, hunters have to apply for placement on the bison priority list.